hpcarcher/2014-09-16-imperial/archer/sessions/Make.md

     # $^ All dependencies of the current rule.

-Bash wild-card can be used in file names:
+Wild-cards can be used in file names:

     analysis.tar.gz : *.dat